churchthemes/church-theme-content/readme.txt

 = Can make a theme that uses this plugin? =

-Yes, please find development notes on [GitHub](https://github.com/churchthemes/church-theme-content).
+Yes, please see the [Developer Guide](http://churchthemes.com/guides/developer/church-theme-content/).

 == Screenshots ==